We are losing our glaciers

 Unknown things are hidden in the ice

 When old ice melts, it sets a lot of things free.
 I wrote a post on hidden things in the ice some time ago.

 The melting of the ice might have unforeseen consequences, and we really should be aware of that.
-Illnesses known but also unknown to modern men might suddenly stick up their head and it could very well be that we cannot cope.
+Illnesses known but also unknown to modern men might suddenly stick up their heads and it could very well be that we cannot cope.